martinchernyavskiy/Notes/CS/CS354/Outlines/OutlineW01 Notes.md

 - stdio.h header provides printf, fgets
 - stdlib.h provides dynamic memory allocation, malloc
 - string.h for manipulaing c strings (array of characters with a null terminating character at the end of array)
-- *Global variable*: is a variable declared outside of functions and can be freely used from
+- *Global variable*: is a variable declared outside of functions and can be freely used from any function.
+Declared at the top of the file
+- int main(int argc, char *argv[])
+	- *CLA*: command line arguments

 ## Runtime Description
 ?